fzwoch/obs-gnome-screencast/README.md

+> **NOTE: GNOME has begun to restrict private APIs access for general user space.
+> Expect this plugin to fail over time.
+(E.g. window selection is
+> already broken with lasted GNOME release).
+Really use OBS's portal/pipewire based
+> capture plugins.**

 # GNOME Screen Cast OBS Studio plugin

 Small source plugin to use GNOME Screen Cast functionality as a source for [OBS